studywysc/studywysc.github.io/upstream/docs.md

     catdesc: Explore Wysc's path into the future!

 freqask:
-  - faslug: ranks
+  - faslug: docs/discord/ranks/1
     fatitle: What is Seed, Sprout, Sapling, Tree?

-  - faslug: time
+  - faslug:
     fatitle: How do I set my @☕ Café Bot ᵀᴱ time?

-  - faslug: bots
+  - faslug: docs/bots
     fatitle: How do I find bot commands?

-  - faslug: partner
+  - faslug:
     fatitle: I'd like to partner with Wysc!

 contribs: